2020 United States federal government data breach: Background

 SolarWinds, a Texas-based provider of network monitoring software to the U.S. federal government, had shown several security shortcomings prior to the attack.
-SolarWinds did not employ a chief information security officer or senior director of cybersecurity.
 Cybercriminals had been selling access to SolarWinds's infrastructure since at least as early as 2017.
 SolarWinds had been advising customers to disable antivirus tools before installing SolarWinds software.
 In November 2019, a security researcher had warned SolarWinds that their FTP server was not secure, warning that "any hacker could upload malicious [files]" that would then be distributed to SolarWinds customers.
 Furthermore, SolarWinds's Microsoft Office 365 account had been compromised, with the attackers able to access emails and possibly other documents.

 On December 7, 2020, a few days before trojaned SolarWinds software was publicly confirmed to have been used to attack other organizations, longstanding SolarWinds CEO Kevin Thompson retired.
 That same day, two private equity firms with ties to SolarWinds's board sold substantial amounts of stock in SolarWinds.
 The firms denied insider trading.